OpenZeppelin/defender-templates/defender/poap/README.md

-## POAP Mint with Autotask Defender
+## POAP Minting with Autotask Defender

-This template will allow you to create simple POAP minting application quickly.

-The only required action from client is to sign a message, in order to validate his ownership over an address.

-When requesting a POAP mint, client can provide in request some details such as name of attendee, his contact details etc - can be pretty much anything.

-This data can be received in Defender autotasks and used to validate that attendee is legit and/or can be forwarded to CMS.
+This code is a template for creating an ERC-1155 POAP (Proof of Attendance Protocol) minting application.
+The client must sign a message to prove their ownership of an address.
+The client can provide additional information such as their name, contact details, etc. in the request for the POAP mint.
+This data can then be used to verify that the attendee is legitimate and/or forwarded to a CMS (content management system).
+After the request is validated, it can be minted by the Defender Relayer.

 ### Setup